Round Table 3 Bendigo

 Artists and researchers Kylie Banyard, Lucy Callipari-Marcuzzo, Cathy Parry, Claudia Pharès, Catheirne Pilgrim, Pie Rankine, Caroline Wallace, Hayley West, Su Yang and Azza Zein, presented their work to the group, facilitated by Dr. Jacqueline Millner.

-Please scroll down for images and artist information, in alphabetical order, and return to this page for continuing updates:
+Please scroll down for images and artist information, in alphabetical order:

 Kylie Banyard is an artist and educator based in Bendigo at La Trobe University Visual Arts.
 Her painting practice investigates alternate models for living and learning.
 Banyard has recently explored and brought to a new audience the radical pedagogies of American mid-20th century art school Black Mountain College.
 Those pedagogies are based in practices of care for others, the development of the whole person, and care for community and environment.

 Image: Kylie Banyard, Soft Wall, 2018, oil, acrylic and appliquéd fabric on canvas, 330 x 500 cm Installation view, Museum of Contemporary Art Australia, Sydney.
 Photo: Zan Wimberley.
 Courtesy Galerie Pompom.